edstott/ES-synth-starter/doc/handshaking.md

   The role and octave can be defined by compiling different versions of the code for each module.
   You can also allow them to be set with the user interface.
-  However, a neater solution is to implement a handshaking system so that modules will automatically set up the roles and octaves on startup.
+  However, a neater solution is to implement a handshaking system so that modules will automatically set up their roles and octaves on startup, depending on their position in the row of modules.

  ## Handshake signals
   The inter-module connectors include a pair of east/west handshake signals in addition to the CAN bus.